panitsasi/panitsasi.github.io/_pages/about.md

 - **January 2025:** Our paper “JamShield: A Machine Learning Detection System for Over-the-Air Jamming Attacks” was accepted to the IEEE International Conference on Communications (ICC) 2025, June 8–12, Montreal, Canada.

-- **December 2024:** Released the JamShield Dataset on IEEE DataPort for jamming attack detection research.

 - **August 2024:** Attended the NSF OAIC Workshop at Mississippi State University and presented my research.

 - **June 2024:** Participated in the Colosseum Young Gladiators Workshop at Northeastern University and presented my research to the Colosseum team.